 Cleaning up a podcast track, trimming an interview, or digitizing old recordings is still easier in Audacity than in most Linux audio editors.
 If you need to install Audacity on Ubuntu, the package you choose depends on how new a build you want and how closely you want it tied to Ubuntu’s own update flow.

 Audacity is available across Ubuntu 26.04 (resolute), 24.04 (noble), and 22.04 (jammy).
 Ubuntu 26.04 ships Audacity 3.7.7, Ubuntu 24.04 ships 3.4.2 by default, and Ubuntu 22.04 stays on 2.4.2.
-The official Audacity Linux page publishes AppImages rather than an Ubuntu .deb, so managed packages are usually easier to update and remove.
+Upstream’s official Audacity Linux page publishes 3.7.8 AppImages rather than an Ubuntu .deb, while the PPA, Snap, and Flatpak paths now offer 3.7.8 packaged builds.

 Install Audacity on Ubuntu